 We get it – not all discounts spark mindless consumption.
 In fact, many of us may wait for a sale before buying an essential product, like a new mattress or pair of headphones.
 Sale seasons help many people access products that wouldn’t otherwise be affordable to them.
 So, if you’re awaiting Black Friday as a matter of affordability, you won’t find any shame from us.

-Of course, not all purchases come from a place of need.
-29% of shoppers in the UK expected to spend the most on clothing and shoes during Black Friday, whilst in France that number was 53%.
-So when it comes to buying new clothes, which are often a frivolous rather than necessary purchase, we’re encouraging everyone to think twice and ensure that #LovedClothesLast.
+Of course, many fashion purchases are a result of desire, rather than necessity.
+29% of shoppers in the UK expected to spend the most on clothing and shoes during Black Friday.
+So when it comes to buying new clothes, shoes and accessories we’re encouraging everyone to think twice and ensure that #LovedClothesLast.

-If you are a brand that isn’t taking part in Black Friday discounts, you can pledge to donate a small percentage of your revenue to Fashion Revolution over Black Friday Weekend.
+If you work for a fashion brand, retailer, resale or rental platform, you can pledge to donate a small percentage of your revenue to Fashion Revolution over Black Friday Weekend.
 This support helps us to fund all of the work we do in campaigning for a fair, safe and transparent fashion industry.
-And, we’ll provide donor brands with a suite of social media assets to help share our message.
-Get in touch at bronwyn[at]fashionrevolution.org.
+We provide donor brands with a suite of social media assets to help share our message, and a dedicated thank you for standing against overproduction and overconsumption.
+Get in touch to find out more.

 Journalists and content creators, get in touch to cover the campaign.DOWNLOAD